Best Low Flowing Shower Heads

 There’s nothing more frustrating than to check your water bill and see it has climbed up towards the level of “Holy Cow!”.

-Personally I’ve been there and know loosing unnecessary money (over excessive water use) is not fun.
+Personally, I’ve been there and know losing unnecessary money (over excessive water use) is not fun.

 In a nutshell, the types of shower heads that restrict water flow to enable maximum savings when showering.

 Now, remember, you don’t need to suffer from minuscule water pressure while being efficient.
 I believe you can have your cake and eat it too.

 Before we go any further, there’s something you should know…

 The most common cause of excessive water pressure is the removal of the built-in flow restrictor.
 That little plastic thing that turns your shower head from a wasteful one to a water-saving one.

 As we dive into this buyer’s guide, just know that I have picked the best low-flow shower heads that I could find (from doing personal research).
 Odds are you’ll find something on this list that simply works for you.
 There are also chances you won’t, but you should still give it a shot to see what the current market has to offer you.